Site Background

 Agronomic Details

-Australian Ranch has had two large paddocks.
+Australian Ranch has two large paddocks.
 The dryland is grazed in early season and then the irrigated section is grazed during the summer, providing continuous grazing.
-This summer, the Yorston’s moved their cattle weekly under the pivot irrigation.
-The would like to move them more frequently next grazing season.
+In the summer of 2023, the Yorstons moved their cattle weekly under the pivot irrigation.
 The cattle grazed paddocks every 30 days.

 Project Overview